Analyzing Viemed Healthcare (VMD) and Its Rivals

-Viemed Healthcare (NASDAQ: VMD) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Viemed Healthcare to similar companies based on the strength of its earnings, risk, valuation, dividends, profitability, institutional ownership and analyst recommendations.
+Viemed Healthcare (NASDAQ: VMD) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Viemed Healthcare to related businesses based on the strength of its analyst recommendations, profitability, valuation, earnings, dividends, risk and institutional ownership.

 51.1% of Viemed Healthcare shares are owned by institutional investors.
 Comparatively, 44.3% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by institutional investors.
 15.2% of Viemed Healthcare shares are owned by company insiders.
 Comparatively, 25.5% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-Viemed Healthcare has a beta of 1.49, suggesting that its stock price is 49% more volatile than the S&P 500.
-Comparatively, Viemed Healthcare’s competitors have a beta of 7.02, suggesting that their average stock price is 602% more volatile than the S&P 500.

-This table compares Viemed Healthcare and its competitors’ net margins, return on equity and return on assets.
+This table compares Viemed Healthcare and its rivals’ net margins, return on equity and return on assets.

 |Net Margins